gnss-sdr/gnss-sdr/README.md

 $ port select list python
 ~~~~~~

-and you can activate a certain version by typing:
+and you can activate a certain version (2.7 works well) by typing:

 ~~~~~~
 $ sudo port select --set python python27